Tempo (rapper): Free Tempo (2002–2013)

 On October 10, 2002, Tempo was arrested and subsequently sentenced to 24 years in prison for alleged drug trafficking and conspiracy to commit such acts.
-Tempo always declared his innocence and the charges were never proven, which led to his eventual release in 2013.
+This was subsequently reduced to 14 years under an agreement with the prosecutor.
 While in prison, previously recorded songs were released on various compilation albums: "Quien Quiere Guerra" was featured on Desafio in 2004, and "Van A Ver Lo Que Es Muerte" was released on Las Plagas 2 in 2003.
 In 2004 the song "Que Es Lo Que Quiere" was released on DJ Nelson's Flow La Discoteka.

 Tempo completed his album deal with Sony by releasing the Free Tempo album from prison in June 2009, which included the hit single "Deja Que Hable El Dembow" featuring Wisin y Yandel.
 The album received a nomination for Best Long Form Music Video at the 10th Annual Latin Grammy Awards for the video which featured the London Symphony Orchestra.